lipka/MonoTouch.UIImageEffects/README.md

 ...

-// Create snapshot of the parent view (this can be the superview or anythin else) UIImage snapshot = SnapshotImageWithScale (parentView, UIScreen.MainScreen.Scale);
+// Create snapshot of the parent view (this can be the superview or anything else) UIImage snapshot = SnapshotImageWithScale (parentView, UIScreen.MainScreen.Scale);

 // Blur the snapshot with the specified radius and tint color